ycfreeman/ycfreeman.com/_posts/2012-02-29-wow-recruitment-widget-not-dead.md

 **3. Can you make it display on a page instead of only on the side bar?**

-If you are still looking for an easy solution, I�ve found out a trick recently that may help.
+If you are still looking for an easy solution, I've found out a trick recently that may help.

 &#8211; create a page template with a special widget area that sits in content area of your site template (instead of a post loop)